-To make a map of the landscape remap needs data to train a model called a classifier.
-Remap uses data points that identify all of different classes present in the landscape, which are then used to predict across the rest of the landscape.
+To make a classified map remap requires data to train a statistical model called a classifier.
+Remap uses training points that identify all of the different classes present in the landscape, which it uses to predict across the rest of the landscape.
 The result is a map where all pixels have been classified into the classes defined by the training set.
 The classes can be land cover types, such as specific ecosystems (mangrove, forest), forest cover (forest and non-forest), or land uses (agriculture, bare land and urban area).

-Remap is subject to a range of computational limits when making calls to the Google Earth Engine.
-Therefore, to ensure we can successfully classify an area we have set a limit to the focal region of 100,000 km^2.
+Remap is subject to computational limits when running its classification on Google Earth Engine.
+Therefore, we have set a limit to the focal region of 100,000 km2.
 If you require maps that are larger than this, we suggest implementing your workflow directly in the Google Earth Engine.
-We are actively working to increase this limit, so please let us know if you require a larger focal region using the feedback link.

-If your .csv file with training points is not being recognised by remap, you can try a couple of different things:
+If your .csv file with training points is not being recognised by remap, try:

 latitude, longitude, label).

-, as a decimal point.
-For example, a single point should have the format
+, as the decimal point.
+A single point should have the format

 -34.1524, 151.0259, Wet Schlerophyll Forests.

-Remap allows you to save your current workspace so that you can quickly and easily return to work:
+You can save your remap workspace so that you can quickly and easily return to work:

 2. Build Training Set, select

 Upload JSON.
-Remap will automatically zoom to your region, import your previous training points and you can resume your workflow.
+Remap will zoom to the focal region, import your training set and maintain your colour scheme.

 Remap was developed with funding from a Google Earth Engine research award.
-We appreciate feedback to help further develop Remap into a tool that helps assess and conserve ecosystems across the world.
+We appreciate all support feedback to help further develop remap into a tool that helps monitor and conserve the environment.